-Drugs for Type 2 Diabetes, which is a condition that afflicts one out of four Americans 65 and older.
-These drugs include:
+Drugs for Type 2 Diabetes, a condition that afflicts one out of four Americans 65 and older:

-Has several potential side effects, including heart attacks, congestive heart failure, edema, breathing problems, accelerated heartbeat, eye or skin yellowing, dark urine, nausea, pain in the abdomen, problems with vision, and fractures.
+- Has several potential side effects, including heart attacks, congestive heart failure, edema, breathing problems, accelerated heartbeat, eye or skin yellowing, dark urine, nausea, pain in the abdomen, problems with vision, and fractures.
 This should not be utilized in seniors with heart failure.

 - Injectable drug pens that signal the pancreas to make more insulin.
-Potential side effects include pancreatitits, pancreatic or thyroid cancer, and kidney damage.
+Potential side effects include pancreatitis, pancreatic or thyroid cancer, and kidney damage.

-A popular statin prescribed to lower levels of “bad” cholesterol to eliminate the buildup of cholesterol in the arteries, which can obstruct blood flow.
-Potential negative effects include deterioration of muscles, type 2 diabetes, memory loss, cardiomyopathy, kidney and liver damage, organ failure, heart problems, and death.
+- A popular statin prescribed to lower levels of “bad” cholesterol to eliminate the buildup of cholesterol in the arteries, which can obstruct blood flow.
+Potential negative effects include deterioration of muscles, muscle pain, memory loss, kidney and liver damage.

 Drugs that treat osteoporosis, which afflicts half of women and one in four men age 50 and older:

-Drugs for use in dialysis, a treatment increasingly used on older people with failing kidneys, even as questions have been raised about life expectancy of older people on dialysis:
+Drugs for use in dialysis, a treatment increasingly used in older people with failing kidneys, even as questions have been raised about life expectancy of older people on dialysis:

 - There are many dialysis solutions.
 These are two solutions that may be used in dialysis treatments for acute and chronic kidney failure.
-Potential side effects include low potassium and oxygen, high carbon dioxide, death, or metabolic alkalosis, which can result in irregular heartbeat.
+Potential side effects of dialysis include low potassium and oxygen, high carbon dioxide, or metabolic alkalosis, which can result in irregular heartbeat.

 Drugs used to reduce the risk of stroke and blood clots.
 The Institute for Safe Medication Practices says anticoagulants, or blood thinners, represent “the highest risk outpatient drug treatment” in older patients:

-A blood thinner given to reduce the risk of stroke and blood clots.
+- A blood thinner given to reduce the risk of stroke and blood clots.
 Potential problems include uncontrolled bleeding, internal bleeding, liver problems, all of which can result in death.
 Seniors may require lower doses to decrease the chance of bleeding.
 Additionally, elderly patients that fall have an increased chance of bleeding.